dpjmv/spotify-playlist-sync/README.md

 at the top of the main() function.

 Flow:
-If any music that is in a specific playlist is aslo in origin.
-It shall be copied into mega and removed from origin.
+If any music that is in a specific playlist is aslo in temp.
+It will be copied into mega and removed from temp.

 Why:
 Because I add the new musics I find into a temporary playlist, and if